davidmcq137/JetiLuaDFM/V-SensXF/Docs/en-reshelp.md

     	    GPS Point a2.
-If a2 is omitted and nfo is called as nfo(200) for example, then GPS Point 1 is used and the function returns true if the aircraft is more than 200 meters from the origin point GPS Point 1 and 0 otherwise.
+If a2 is omitted and nfo is called as nfo(200) for example, then GPS Point 1 is used and the function returns true if the aircraft is more than 200 meters from the origin point GPS Point 1 and false otherwise.
 Typically nfo only makes sense for GPS Point 1 so the single parameter call is expected to be used most of the time.

+Note that nfi and nfo return true or false as lua values so that they may be
+     used as part of more complex expressions.
+If used standalone, for example the result is just nfo(400) then the app will convert the lua value of true to 1 and false to 0 before it places the value into the result.

 If you need to use units that are not in the Jeti text entry menu we have
        	    defined special escape sequences for these units.
 They are .p for